Generate Adobe Sign Text Tags for Microsoft Word

 Junk Tags

-The following text tags appear in Adobe's documentation, but they are not supported in InDesign PDFs (and this incompatibility is not recorded in Adobe Sign's documentation):
+The following text tags appear in Adobe's documentation, but they are not supported in Word PDFs (and this incompatibility is not recorded in Adobe Sign's documentation):

 • :digitalsignature